juliandavidmr/sylver/README.md

 Sylver works on any ES5 compatible JavaScript engine: node.js 0.10, and Internet Explorer 9 and newer, and all other browsers (Chrome, Firefox, Safari).
 If support for old browsers like Internet Explorer 8 is required, the es5-shim library has to be loaded.
-Use function parser from [parser.js](https://github.com/juliandavidmr/sylver/blob/master/src/parser.js) file.

 ## Build